 - Dividends, especially if the subsidiary is in the EU or they have already been taxed at 15%, are tax exempt.

-- A tax refund of 6/7ths of the tax paid in Malta on the dividends paid from a trading company.
+- A tax refund of 6/7ths of tax payable in Malta on the dividends paid from a trading company.

 - A tax refund of 5/7ths of the Maltese tax is the dividends are based on passive income like interest or royalties.